ethyca/fides/docs/fides/docs/development/testing.md

 - **Help future developers**

-  As Fides grows, your code will be reused in more and more places, by developers who may not be familiar with the details of your implementation.
+  As Fidesctl grows, your code will be reused in more and more places, by developers who may not be familiar with the details of your implementation.
 Therefore, your tests are an opportunity to ensure that your code is used correctly in the future.

   For example, if your code needs to be used in a certain way, or expects a certain configuration, or is always expected to return a certain output, or has any other details that might impact its ability to be used in the framework, write a test for it!
 At minimum, you'll help a future developer understand that you consciously chose to design your code a certain way.